ConduitIO/conduit-connector-s3/README.md

 ## S3 Source
-The S3 Source Connector connects to a S3 bucket with the provided configurations, using `aws.bucket`, `aws.access-key-id`,`aws.secret-access-key` and `aws.region`.
+The S3 Source Connector connects to a S3 bucket with the provided configurations, using `aws.bucket`, `aws.accessKeyId`,`aws.secretAccessKey` and `aws.region`.
 Then will call `Configure` to parse the configurations and make sure the bucket exists, If the bucket doesn't exist, or the permissions fail, then an error will occur.
 After that, the `Open` method is called to start the connection from the provided position.

 ### Change Data Capture (CDC)
-This connector implements CDC features for S3 by scanning the bucket for changes every `polling-period` and detecting any change that happened after a certain timestamp.
+This connector implements CDC features for S3 by scanning the bucket for changes every `pollingPeriod` and detecting any change that happened after a certain timestamp.
 These changes (update, delete, insert) are then inserted into a buffer that is checked on each Read request.
 * To capture "delete" actions, the S3 bucket versioning must be enabled, and the output